Who am I?!

 I’m Alex Kesin!

-And I hail from Long Island, NY—where suburbs achieve peak suburbanness.
-After briefly pursuing data science at the University of Michigan, I realized traditional academia wasn’t my path and instead spent the next year and a half immersed in biotech as an analyst at age1, a San Francisco-based life sciences fund fixated on longevity.
-Now, I'm doing something new - like writing this blog!
+I grew up on Long Island, NY, a place where suburbs hit peak suburbanness.
+After a brief detour through data science at the University of Michigan (go Blue), I quickly realized traditional academia wasn’t for me.
+Instead, I dove headfirst into biotech, spending the next eighteen months as an analyst at age1, a San Francisco life sciences fund fixated on longevity.

 Quick fun-ish facts, because listicles are internet catnip: